rfs-hybrid-42-piscine/C-00/README.md

 ## 💡 Description
 **C 00** is the first purely programming-focused module of the C Piscine @ 42.
 It serves as the foundation for the rest of the curriculum.

 The primary goal of this project is to introduce the strict **42 Norm**, basic C syntax, loops, conditional statements, and ASCII math.
-Furthermore, it introduces the severe standard library restrictions: you are generally only allowed to use the `write` function from `<unistd.h>`.
+Furthermore, it introduces severe standard library restrictions: you are generally only allowed to use the `write` function from `<unistd.h>`.
 You must build everything else—from printing numbers to formatting strings—completely from scratch.

 ---